-Following the Proposal for a Decision of the European Parliament and of the Council on the use of the 470-790MHz frequency band in the Union, of February 2016, ANACOM is still currently preparing its proposal to the Portuguese government.
+Following the Decision (EU) No. 2017/899 of the European Parliament and of the Council on the use of the 470-790MHz frequency band in the EU, ANACOM is still currently preparing its proposal to the Portuguese government.
 In this context the harmonised technical conditions and a common deadline for effective use of the 700MHz band and long-term use of the sub-700MHz frequency band for audiovisual distribution, including its availability for DTT, is being considered.

-Currently, it exists a proposal for a Directive (amending Directive 2010/13/EU, of 10 March) with the purpose of reflecting market, consumption and technologies changes.
+Currently, a proposal exists for a Directive (amending Directive No. 2010/13/EU, of 10 March) with the purpose of reflecting market, consumption and technology changes.
 In particular, this proposal seeks to improve the protection of minors, reinforces the rules for promotion of European works, introduces more flexibility for all audiovisual media services, simplifies and improves jurisdiction rules and cooperation procedures and regulates certain aspects of video-sharing platforms.